 Prepare Your Deck Before The Snow Begins

 As a homeowner, there are several moves that you can make to ensure that you have a well-protected deck.
-One of these moves is to take a safeguarding step way before it starts to snow.
-The first measure you need to undertake is to clear away all the potted plants that are on your deck.
-Once you have done that, it would also be very important to use a water-resistant tarp for covering the furniture.
+One of these moves is to take a safeguarding step, AKA a preventative step, way before it even begins to snow.

 Use a soft brush and soapy, warm water to get rid of the mold, the leaves, and another kind of debris that can deteriorate the surface of your deck.
 To protect your deck further from too much moisture, use a high-quality seal that can also resist water.